ned14/pcpp/Readme.rst

 includes for some header only library.

 ``pcpp`` passes a modified edition of the `mcpp <http://mcpp.sourceforge.net/>`_ unit test suite.
-Modifications done were to clarify ternary operators with extra brackets and to disable the digraph and trigraph tests, plus those testing the unusual special quirks in expression evaluation (see detailed description below).
+Modifications done were to clarify ternary operators with extra brackets, plus those testing the unusual special quirks in expression evaluation (see detailed description below).
+It also passes the list of "preprocessor torture" expansion fragments in the C11 standard, correctly expanding some very complex recursive macro expansions where expansions cause new macro expansions to be formed.
+In this, it handily beats the MSVC preprocessor and ought to handle most simple C99 preprocessor metaprogramming.
+If you compare its output side-by-side to that of GCC or clang's preprocessor, results are extremely close indeed with blank line collapsing being the only difference.

 The most non-conforming part is :c:`#if` expression parsing (donations of a proper yacc based parser for executing :c:`#if` expressions based on